newatoms/guides/visualise-programming-guide/readme.md

 ### Grammar and punctuation

-Imagine the most nitpicky person about grammar you know.
-The computer is infinitely worse👹.
+Imagine the most nit picky person about grammar you know.
+The computer is infinitely worse 👹.
 Seriously, if you mess up one letter or one ```,``` the computer will indicate that it's not speaking the same language as you are.

 ### Telling a story

 Some topics can only be understood, or function better, if they've been linked to other topics.
 Depending on the language you can point to another topic within a topic.

+#### Example:

-> Example: In the language ```javascript``` you have functions, blocks of text designed to perform a particular task.
+In the language ```javascript``` you have functions, blocks of text designed to perform a particular task.
 These blocks can point to each other which enables the user to flow through them depending on certain constrains.
 For example, depending on a music genre, the function ```show musicians within that genre``` will change the musicians in a list to only those that belong to that genre.

 ### Two way conversation